Ilia-K-dev/r.s-app/README.md

     - Navigate to the project root (`app.v3`) and initialize emulators: `firebase init emulators` (select Authentication, Firestore, Storage, and Functions)
     - Start the emulators: `firebase emulators:start`

+## Frontend Development

+### Important: Do Not Attempt Local Builds

+Due to environment restrictions, we use GitHub Actions + Firebase Preview Channels for all frontend development.

+**DO NOT** attempt to run or build the frontend locally with commands like:
+- ❌ `npm start`
+- ❌ `npm run build`
+- ❌ `npm run dev`
+- ❌ `expo start`
+- ❌ `expo build:web`

+These commands will not work in our restricted environment and will waste time troubleshooting.

+### How To Test Frontend Changes

+1. Push your changes to a branch
+2. Create a pull request
+3. GitHub Actions will automatically build and deploy
+4. Use the preview URL (posted in PR comments) to test

+This approach completely bypasses any local environment restrictions.

 ## Project Structure

 ```